walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Job Search and Unemployment
-- Firm and Worker Dynamics
+- Firm Dynamics
 - Monetary and Fiscal Policy
-- Job Search and Unemployment
 - Econometrics

 # Education to show in About widget